End Water Poverty

 End Water Poverty is a global civil society coalition campaigning for governments to respect, protect and fulfil people’s human rights to safe water and sanitation.
 We are comprised of over 150 organisations in 90 countries across Africa, America, Asia, and Europe.
 Though our membership primarily consists of community-based organisations and grassroots civil society, we also welcome trade unions, national/regional networks and international non-government organisations (INGOs).

-End Water Poverty is coordinated by a two-person Secretariat that is managed by an elected Steering Committee representing the coalition’s different constituencies.
+End Water Poverty is coordinated by a two-person Secretariat that is governed by an elected Steering Committee representing the coalition’s different constituencies.

 Location Categories